Limited Liability Company Attorney in Arlington, Virginia

 Individuals who create new businesses must select the type of entity that they will use to accomplish their business objectives.
-The owners of a new business may select from among a variety of types of business organizations, including corporations, S corporations, partnerships, limited partnerships, limited liability companies, limited liability partnerships and business trusts.
+The owners of a new business in Virginia may select from among a variety of types of business organizations, including corporations, S corporations, partnerships, limited partnerships, limited liability companies, limited liability partnerships, and business trusts.

 Advantages of Using an LLC

 The limited liability company (LLC) has become one of the most popular forms of business organization.
 The popularity of LLCs derives from the combination of advantages available to business owners who operate their business using the LLC as the form of ownership.
 As a result of such advantages, the LLC is frequently the most suitable vehicle for accomplishing the objectives of individuals starting new businesses.
 Advantages available to members of an LLC include the following:

 - The limited liability provided to the members of the LLC under applicable state law

 - The option to elect that the LLC will be classified as a partnership for federal income tax purposes

 - The freedom under state law to design a management structure for the LLC specifically tailored to meet the owners’ requirements